 “No one can whistle a symphony.
 It takes a whole orchestra.” — H.E.
 Luccock

-Being an effective program manager means knowing how to make things happen.
+Being an effective project or program manager means knowing how to make things happen.

-While being a program manager requires a lot more than project management, project management is still at the core.
+While being a program manager requires more than project management, project management is still at the core.

 Project management is the backbone of execution.